kekse1/asleep/README.md

 <br><br>

 ## Example screenshot
 There's more.
-Also a 'silent' mode without any output.
+Also a 'silent' mode without any output (which is the default config).
 But this is my example now.

 ![Example Screenshot](./img/screenshot.png)